Help for people from Afghanistan in the UK

 ARAP and ACRS

-Refugees and those with humanitarian protection
+Afghan refugees and those with humanitarian protection

 Details of how the family reunion application process for ACRS individuals on referral pathways 1 and 3 have not been confirmed.
-We will provide any more information as soon as we have it.
+We will provide more information as soon as we have it.

 Help from the British Red Cross